4.1.5. Cie: collisional ionisation equilibrium model¶

 following the Gaussian distribution.
 The sum of all the emission

-measures is equal to the total emission measure (norm
+measures is equal to the total emission measure (

 ).